Google Analytics tags

 Heater Control Boxes & Ductwork

-The Heater Control Boxes (993.572.786.00) hang below the engine and are held in place by its inlet and outlet red neoprene hose ducts.
-I know this from personal experience that if one of the ducts slips off a box, the box can hang down, drag on the ground, and get ripped off or damaged.
+The Heater Control Boxes (993.572.786.00) hang below the engine and are held in place by their inlet and outlet red neoprene ducts.
+I know from personal experience that if one of the ducts slips off a box, the box can hang down, drag on the ground, and get ripped off or damaged.
 A damaged or missing box may allow exhaust fumes to enter the cabin, and so it should be addressed as a safety issue.

 For these reasons, the Heater Control Box ducts should be inspected at each oil change for rips or misalignment.
 If they seem to be hanging low, it indicates a problem.